jessicaGA/MSTU_4031/reveal.js/slides/slides_03.md

 </tr>
 <tr>
 <td><b>Task</b></td>
-<td>Ask the user to enter the name of the president of Teachers College.
-Provide feedback if they guess correctly or incorrectly. </td>
+<td>Create a Java application that asks the user to enter the name of the President of Teachers College.
+Provide feedback if they answer correctly or incorrectly. </td>
 </tr>
 </table>

+---

 <section data-background="images/arial_columbia.jpg">
 </section>